Design Note #45

 Processed Bayer encoded image data can be converted to one of many standard video formats at full frame rate of 30 frames per second.
 Standard NTSC, PAL, VGA and SVGA outputs are supported.
 Convolution filters add features such as edge enhance, LUT lookup, false color and motion recognition.
 Final formatted outputs are available as 75 Ohm composite video, component video (also called S-Video), RGB Video and Digital CCIR656 formats with or without embedded sync.

 This imager is small.
 The photo below is almost twice actual size!!
-The development of custom electronics technology solutions for our OEM clients is Orchid’s entire business.
+The development of custom electronics technology solutions for our OEM clients is OTEC’s entire business.
 High-performance CMOS Imager Circuit design with rapid design cycles, demanding technical requirements, and unforgiving schedules set us apart.
-Call Orchid Technologies today.
+Contact OTEC today.
 We’ll put a custom CMOS or CCD Imager design in your hands tomorrow!